rizinorg/rizin/DEVELOPERS.md

 ## Endian helper functions

-Radare2 now uses helper functions to interpret all byte streams in a known endian.
+Rizin now uses helper functions to interpret all byte streams in a known endian.

 Please use these at all times, eg: